Carrie Clayton, Interim Executive Director, Senior Network Systems Director

 Carrie and her team administer the internal organization and infrastructure necessary to run an effective network.
 Please reach out to Carrie with questions about: international coordination of work between Climate Action Network Nodes; interest in joining the USCAN Board; connectivity mapping of the network; United Nations Climate Change Conference (aka COP); Justice, Equity, Diversity, and Inclusion (JEDI) work; USCAN Member Catalyzing Grants; and anything to do with accounting.

-Carrie is a experienced non-profit administrator and director.
-She has 15+ years of experience and a strong history of success in a wide range of execution and administration of organizational policies, finance, grant management, logistics and processes.
+Carrie is an experienced non-profit administrator and director.
+She has 15+ years of experience and a strong history of success in a wide range of execution and administration of organizational policies, finance, grant management, public policy, logistics and processes.
 With a degree in Environmental Studies/Biology, she brings a unique mix of education and experience to her position at USCAN.
-Carrie lives in Virginia with her partner and their 10 year-old daughter.
-Originally from the West Coast, she enjoys spending her free time exploring many places near her new home.
+Recently returning to the West Coast, she enjoys spending her free time exploring many places near her new (again) home.

 Marie is currently Network Engagement Director at USCAN.
 For the past five years, Marie worked as the Communications Director, improving the Network's online resources, expanding its social media presence, and building out other communications' infrastructure and processes.
 Whether it was engaging in the United Nation's Framework Convention on Climate Change or jumping in to help with the People's Climate Movement, Marie has both learned from and contributed a great deal by collaborating with others on different Network issue areas.
 Before joining USCAN, Marie worked for several online businesses improving their online presence and managing other administrative aspects of business.
 Marie received a B.A. in Political Science from the University of Florida with an emphasis on sustainability.
 Her passion for environmental justice and determination to work towards a sustainable future led her to move from her home state of Florida to Washington, D.C. in 2010.